freebasic/fbc/FreeBASIC/readme.txt

       OPTION ESCPAPE
       PRINT "\"Hello from FreeBASIC!\""

+  o Debug support:

+    - Full debug support with GDB (the GNU debugger) or Insight (the GDB GUI frontend)

+    - Array bounds checking (only enabled by the -exx command-line option)

+    - Null pointers checking (same as above)

   o Create OBJ's, LIB's, DLL's, and console or GUI EXE's:

     - You are in no way locked to an IDE or editor of any kind.